-The Housing and Construction Business is contracted for the construction of single-family homes and apartment buildings.
+The Housing Business and the Global Housing, Construction and Real Estate Business are contracted for the construction of single-family homes and apartment buildings.
 For these construction and other contracts, revenue is recognized over a specific period of time as performance obligations are fulfilled, the asset is created and the customer gains control over said asset.
 Furthermore, the method for estimating the rate of progress as related to the fulfillment of performance obligations is primarily based on the input method based on costs incurred.

 However, for construction contracts with a very short period from the date the contract commences to the date performance obligations are due, revenue is not recognized for a certain period of time.
 Instead, revenue is recognized at the time of delivery when it is deemed that the performance obligation has been fulfilled.